sewidat/AI/README.md

 # AI
-this Repo contains things for AI Course in BZU uni
+this Repo contains things for the AI Course in BZU uni